Azure/missionlz/README.md

 - Test and evaluate the landing zone using a single Azure subscription
 - Develop a known good configuration that can be used for production with multiple Azure subscriptions
-- Optionally, customize the Terraform deployment configuration to suit specific needs
+- Customize the deployment configuration to suit specific needs
 - Deploy multiple customer workloads in production

 ## What is a Landing Zone?